 End of family violence related deaths in sight

-After decades of public awareness campaigning, behaviour-change initiatives, coronial recommendations and law reform, the Department of Health has released the latest figures on family violence as showing a job well done.
+After decades of public awareness campaigning, behaviour-change initiatives, coronial recommendations and law reform, the Department of Health has released the latest figures on family violence.
+These figures show that efforts have been successful and the end of family related violence deaths is in sight.

 100-year-old baby!
 First Boomer celebrates centenary